Zolibot/RecursiveMD5/README.md

 ### Requirements

-RecursiveMD5 requires Python 3.x to run.
-No additional libraries or dependencies are needed.
+- RecursiveMD5 requires Python 3.x to run.
+-  tqdm

 ### License

 RecursiveMD5 is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](LICENSE) file for more information.